karensuzue/Simple-Shell/README.md

 # Simple Shell
-A simple shell written in C.
+A simple UNIX shell written in C.